 Thirdly, as part of the robust risk assessment conduct an objective analysis of each party’s best (or worst) alternatives to court.
 Without such an analysis, it is impossible to develop an effective strategy to determine whether you are better to negotiate and what a good result looks like.
 For example, you have a £2 million claim.
 It has cost you £100,000 on legal fees and £50,000 on expert reports to investigate.
 You are told court action is likely to cost £400,000 in legal fees, and you have a 60% chance of success.
 You anticipate your opponent’s legal costs will also be £400,000.
 The true value of your claim is therefore £940,000 (60% x 2,000,000 – £160,000 (40% of your irrecoverable judicial expenses) – £100,000 pre-action costs, assuming you will get full recovery of your experts’ fees).
 Or put another way, your best alternative to negotiating an agreement is £940,000.
 On this scenario it would be unwise to decline a settlement offer of £1 million, which is more than your best alternative in court.
 If no such offer was on the table, it would be wise to consider mediation or arbitration as an alternative.
 If parties were to agree to arbitration, particularly fixed fee or online models which simplify the procedure, keep costs to a minimum and cap the sums that the successful party can recover in costs, the best alternative would look quite different.
 If parties were to mediate “the pie” would be instantly bigger because significant legal costs would not yet have been incurred.
 The robust risk assessment is the only way to inform the decision on how best to proceed to resolve the dispute.

-Finally, instead of raising court proceedings “to protect positions” (unless of course there are concerns a claim may time-bar and parties cannot agree to arbitrate to stop the clock) consider whether the better use of your resources is to de-escalate the conflict, explore workable solutions through negotiation, or engage in ODR or ADR.
+Finally, instead of raising court proceedings “to protect positions” (unless of course there are concerns a claim may time-bar and parties cannot agree to arbitrate to stop the clock) consider whether the better use of your resources is to de-escalate the conflict and explore workable solutions through negotiation, or mediation (or med-arb).
 The threat of court is always there whether court proceedings are raised or not.

 Squaring Circles is the trading name of Squaring Circles Dispute Management Limited, registered in Scotland.
 Registration number SC641319.
 Registered office at Caledonian Exchange, 19A Canning Street, Edinburgh EH3 8HE.